darrenjw/scala-view/docs/Tutorial.md

 which has a delay of 1e7 nanoseconds (10 milliseconds) between frames.

 This should pop up a window on your display containing the initial image.
 Click on the start button to animate the solution of the heat equation.
+See the [API docs](https://darrenjw.github.io/scala-view/api/scalaview/) for [SfxImageViewer](https://darrenjw.github.io/scala-view/api/scalaview/SfxImageViewer.html) for additional options.